 History

-The Canadian Celtic Choir is a London-based SATB choir that was founded in 1996 by Dan Surman, BFA (Specialized Honours Music), B.Ed, to sing and promote Celtic choral music and culture.
+The Canadian Celtic Choir (CCC)is a London-based SATB choir that was founded in 1996 by Dan Surman, BFA (Specialized Honours Music), B.Ed, to sing and promote Celtic choral music and culture.
 The Choir has built a solid reputation as one of the most in demand choirs in Southern Ontario.
-The Canadian Celtic Choir’s repertoire features songs from Ireland, Scotland, England, Wales, and the Canadian Maritimes ranging from the traditional (including a few songs sung in Irish and Scots Gaelic) to the more contemporary.
+The Canadian Celtic Choir's repertoire features songs from Ireland, Scotland, England, Wales, and different parts of Canada, ranging from the traditional (including a few songs sung in Irish and Gaelic) to the more contemporary.

 CCC – Conductors